-When there is an emergency, the last thing you need to be worrying about is if Medicare covers your ambulance ride, ER visit, and hospital bed.
+When there is an emergency, the last thing you need to be worrying about is “Does Medicare cover your ambulance ride, ER visit, and hospital bed.”

 Here’s the great thing, understanding whether they are covered is pretty easy once explained.

 Together we will look at when and when not Medicare covers ambulance rides, ER visits, and hospital beds.